lpmi-13/current-projects/README.md

 for this particular app)
 - eventually would be nice to track logins and aggregate progress

-## 4) put up factor10 to a factor of 10 (potentially just make a factor10 generator that takes any site and increases everything by 10 times)

 ## 5) minimals
 - use youtube data api to get data for the whole channel -need to revamp the processing pipeline to garbage collect after the conversion is done, also to stop and clean up after 100(?) videos have been processed.